 (2002 Education Act amended Education and Inspections Act 2006)

-Hello, my name is Pat Redfern and I am the current Chair of Governors of Brading Primary School.
+Hello, my name is John Henry and I am the current Chair of Governors of Brading Primary School.

 At the present time we have 9 Governors, including myself.
 Our overall priority is to continue raising standards at the school, and develop the children so they leave us being ready for the next stage of their education.
 We do this by ensuring we unlock the potential of every child attending the school, by being a TEAM that TRUST each other.